bnjmnhssnn/NgramSearch/README.md

 **3. Configuration**

-Run the setup console command to configure your application.
+Run the *setup* console command to configure your application.

 ```sh
 php cli.php setup
 ```
-The configuration will be stored in `src/env.php`.
+The configuration will be stored in `src/env.php`

 **4. Create index with sample data (optional)**

-Run the import console command.
+Run the *import* console command.

 ```sh
 php cli.php import